kirk-bond/HackOver2016/README.md

 dataD
 ...redacted....
 ```
 Long story short, loaded this into VLC to listed to what might be a clue/flag only to hear men grunting.
 My wife thought, oh wrestleing.
-I though gay porn.
+I thought gay porn.
 30 minutes wasted.

 Next #14